lizardman301/Lizard-bot-rsf/README.md

 These commands will only be available to be used by those with the role mentioned above.

+`!bot_role`
+Returns the role that allows access to the administrator commands.

 `!edit <setting> <value>`

 There are multiple settings that can be edited to allow customization.